haarperv/re-compile/README.md

 We have extra textures!
 Upload [HERE](http://texture.fantabos.co)

-## External Connections (Read this if you don't want to leak your IP)
+## External Connections (read this if you don't want to leak your IP)

 This mod will get data from:
 * Minecraft's API (api.mojang.com, sessionserver.mojang.com)